mcpjungle/MCPJungle/README.md

 `enterprise` mode lets you control which MCP clients can access which MCP servers.

-Suppose you have registered 2 MCP servers `calculator` and `github` in MCPJungle in production mode.
+Suppose you have registered 2 MCP servers `calculator` and `github` in MCPJungle in enterprise mode.

 By default, no MCP client can access these servers. **You must create an MCP Client in mcpjungle and explicitly allow it to access the MCP servers.**